A general framework to test gravity using galaxy clusters V: A self-consistent pipeline for unbiased constraints of $f(R)$ gravity: Background

 \subsubsection{Dynamical mass enhancement and its scatters}

 Throughout this work, we will refer to two mass definitions that are applicable to, but not exclusive to, haloes.
-We define the `dynamical' mass as the mass that is felt by a nearby massive test particle: this can be inferred from observations related to the gravitational potential of the halo, including the gas temperature and the virial velocities of galaxies.
+We define the `dynamical' mass as the mass that is felt by a nearby massive test particle: this can be inferred from observations related to the gravitational potential of the halo, including the gas temperature and the virial velocities of galaxies \citep[e.g.,][]{Farahi:2016xux,Evrard:2007py}.
 Meanwhile, we define the `true' mass as the intrinsic mass: in simulations this is equivalent to the summed mass of the halo particles, while in observations this would be inferred using lensing data (photons hardly feel the fifth force for viable $f(R)$ models).
-When the fifth force is able to act, the dynamical mass of a halo is enhanced relative to the true mass: $M_{\rm true}\leq M_{\rm dyn}\leq (4/3)M_{\rm true}$.
+When the fifth force is able to act, the dynamical mass of a halo is enhanced relative to the true mass: $M_{\rm true}^{f(R)}\leq M_{\rm dyn}^{f(R)}\leq (4/3)M_{\rm true}^{f(R)}$.
+Meanwhile, the two masses are expected to be equal in GR: $M_{\rm true}^{\rm GR}=M_{\rm dyn}^{\rm GR}=M^{\rm GR}$.

 In \citet{Mitchell:2018qrg}, we used a suite of dark-matter-only simulations, which span a wide range of resolutions and box sizes, to calibrate a general formula for the ratio $\mathcal{R}$ of the dynamical mass to the true mass: